afeeni/MediKey/README.md

 Cypher can be used to push notification to providers when there's something wrong with a patients vitals or records.
 Patients can also use this feautre to be notified when their health information is accessed.
 This created improved healthcare record security.

+## How To
+Deploy this application by running yarn deploy --network polygon_mumbai to use Polygon to deploy.
+Run yarn deploy —network scrollTestnet to use Scroll to deploy.
+Run npm run start to start Magic Wallet.
+Run npm start to run the React code.